Consultations by Appointment Only

 A well-prepared defense can create reasonable doubt, increasing the likelihood of an acquittal or reduced sentence.

-Can an OUI be expunged in Maine?
+Can an OUI be expunged in Kennebunk?

-In Maine, an OUI conviction cannot be expunged from your record.
+In Kennebunk, Maine, an OUI conviction cannot be expunged from your record.
 Unlike some states that allow for record sealing or expungement, Maine law does not offer this option for OUI offenses.
 Once convicted, the charge remains on both your criminal record and driving history permanently, affecting employment opportunities, insurance rates, and future legal consequences.

 The only potential remedy is executive clemency from the Governor, but this is an extremely rare and complex process.
 Clemency does not erase the conviction—it may offer some relief, but the OUI can still appear on background checks.